 Entered games that do not comply with these rules or that otherwise contain prohibited or inappropriate content as determined by RIT, in its sole discretion, will be disqualified and will not be considered for a prize.

-Eligible individuals and teams may register and enter at http://www.magic.rit.edu/nysgamechallenge (the “Game Challenge Website”) no later than Monday, April 24th at 11:59 pm.
-At the time of registration, entrants will be required to accurately and truthfully provide all mandatory registration information specified on the Game Challenge Website for participation, and indicate agreement to these rules.
+Eligible individuals and teams may submit their entry at http://www.magic.rit.edu/nysgamechallenge (the “Game Challenge Website”) no later than Thursday, March 1st at 11:59 pm.
+At the time of entry, entrants will be required to accurately and truthfully provide all mandatory registration information specified on the Game Challenge Website for participation, and indicate agreement to these rules.

 RIT reserves the right to close registration at any time and to limit the number of entrants.

 Games will be judged by a panel of judges considering the following criteria (“Judging Criteria”): (1) Pitch; (2) Game Prototype; (3) Business Plan; (4) Mentorship Plan; and (5) Development Timeline.
 Please refer to the Game Eligibility and Requirements section for more information on the judging criteria.
 Application of the Judging Criteria will be at the judges’ sole discretion.
 The judges’ decisions are final and binding in all matters relating to the Game Challenge.

 Finalists and winners will be notified ahead of time and publicly announced on Thursday, April 12th at the closing ceremony for the 2018 Game Challenge.
 All potential finalists are required to sign a release and financial paperwork.
 At least one team member must be present at the closing ceremony to win prizes.

 Teams will enter their game demo/alpha OR beta/near release in two different levels (college, or indie/professional).